What is VPN Passthrough on Router – Do You Need It?

 A VPN is an application that provides data encryption and tunneling services to keep you anonymous.
 You install a VPN on a device like a computer or a smartphone.
 Passthrough is a router feature that allows unobstructed passage of VPN traffic.

 No, VPN passthrough does not slow down an internet connection.
 Instead, it helps improve the speed by facilitating faster virtual connections.

 Is VPN passthrough safe?

 You need VPN passthrough when you use an outdated VPN protocol.
 However, these protocols such as PPTP and L2TP are not secure and are no longer used widely.
 If you use secure protocols like OpenVPN, you don’t need a passthrough.

 What is a passthrough router?

-It is a router that has built-in VPN passthrough software.
+It is a router that has built-in passthrough functionality.
 It can also mean an automatic software that detects the type of connection and enables the passthrough accordingly.
 All modern Wi-Fi routers are passthrough routers.